SevenLawless/last_chio/DEPLOYMENT.md

 The database is now ready!
 Railway automatically provides connection details through environment variables.

+### 2.1 Initialize Database Schema

+**Important**: Before the backend can work, you need to create the database tables.
+Since this is a clean slate, you'll run the schema once:

+**Option 1: Using Railway's MySQL Query Interface**
+1. In your Railway project, find your **MySQL service**
+2. Click on it → Go to **"Data"** or **"Connect"** tab
+3. If available, click **"Query"** to open the SQL query interface
+4. Copy the entire contents of `backend/src/migrations/001_initial_schema.sql` from your repository
+5. Paste and execute the SQL script to create all tables

+**Option 2: Using Migration Script (After Backend Deployment)**
+1. After deploying the backend (Step 3), go to backend service → **"Deployments"** → Latest deployment
+2. Click **"Run Command"** or open the terminal
+3. Run: `npm run migrate`
+4. This will execute the migration script to create all tables

+**Option 3: Using Railway CLI (Advanced)**
+If you have Railway CLI installed, you can connect and run the SQL directly.

 ## Step 3: Deploy the Backend Service

 ### 3.1 Create Backend Service